jeongyoonlee/dotfiles/azure/README.md

 From [AzCopy on Linux](https://docs.microsoft.com/en-us/azure/storage/storage-use-azcopy-linux):
 AzCopy on Linux is a command-line utility designed for copying data to and from Microsoft Azure Blob and File storage using simple commands with optimal performance.
 * Install .NET Core.
+:exclamation: Starting in AzCopy 7.2 version, the .NET Core dependencies are packaged with the AzCopy package.
+If you use 7.2 version or later, you no longer need to install .NET Core as a pre-requisite.
 ```bash
 curl https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > microsoft.gpg
 sudo mv microsoft.gpg /etc/apt/trusted.gpg.d/microsoft.gpg